-Students who were previously in SPEA or another academic unit and were in good academic standing (semester and cumulative GPA's above 2.0, and SPEA major GPA above 2.3) when they stopped out and currently do not have a service indicator (probation with impact or academic dismissal) will be regularly admitted.
+Students who were previously in the O'Neill school or another academic unit and were in good academic standing (semester and cumulative GPA's above 2.0, and O'Neill major GPA above 2.3) when they stopped out and currently do not have a service indicator (probation with impact or academic dismissal) will be regularly admitted.

-Students who were previously in SPEA and were not in good academic standing when they stopped out may be considered for admission on probation.
+Students who were previously in O'Neill and were not in good academic standing when they stopped out may be considered for admission on probation.

-Students dismissed from SPEA or another IU school will need to submit a readmission petition to be considered for admission on probation.
+Students dismissed from O'Neill or another IU school will need to submit a readmission petition to be considered for admission on probation.